olefjaerestad/router/README.md

 - Get `async callbacks` test to pass.
 - Make `this` available inside callbacks.
 - Router constructor should take an html element (to use as the router outlet).
+- Add support for route middleware (e.g. to change req, prevent callback, etc).
+- Add some way of handling route transitions (e.g. fade from A to B).
+- Improve documentation, both inline in code and in readme.